Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab04.md

    ![Picture 1](../media/image_44.png)

-1. Select the conenctor of **Microsoft Defender for Cloud** and **Microsoft 365 Defender**, click on install to get the logs into the Sentinel.
+1. Select the conenctor of **Microsoft Defender for Cloud** and **Microsoft 365**, click on install to get the logs into the Sentinel.

    ![Picture 1](../media/Sentinel_Install_Defender_Connector_2.png)